 Flourishing Families works with people experiencing a variety of difficulties.
 I delight in helping families communicate, connect, and bond, while also targeting specific mental health difficulties that get in the way of living life to the fullest!
-Struggles may vary from relationship strains due to transitions, grief, stress, conflict, or family configuration changes (adoption, divorce, remarriage, blended families, multigenerational families) to a variety of mental health concerns such as Trauma (PTSD, Complex PTSD, medical trauma, abuse, and neglect, among others), Anxiety, Shame, Depression, ADHD, ODD, Separation Anxiety, Developmental Delays, and Chronic Illness, Culture Shock.
+Struggles may vary from relationship strains due to transitions, grief, stress, conflict, or family configuration changes (adoption, divorce, remarriage, blended families, multigenerational families) to a variety of mental health concerns such as Trauma (PTSD, Complex PTSD, medical trauma, abuse, and neglect, recent trauma like car accident, or natural disaster among others), Anxiety, Shame, Depression, ADHD, ODD, Separation Anxiety, Developmental Delays, and Chronic Illness, Culture Shock.

 Who do you work with?

 I work with Children (ages 2–12) and Families, Adolescents and Families, Parents, Siblings, Adoptive Families, Blended Families, Multigenerational Families, Individual Adults, Friends, Teams, Expecting Couples, Pre-marital or Pre-engagement Couples, Third-Culture Kids and Families, along with a variety of other relationship configurations and circumstances.

 See below for more specific info!